 now,” is respite, sanctuary, a cozy place the harried individual

 can crawl into and reconnect with the calm and stillness that

 has been silenced beneath the wheels of progress, a niche where

 the individual can gather his thoughts and begin a healing process

 that will re-acquaint him with his essential self.

 In its plaintive understatement, his music invokes prayer, holiness,

-way in the minefields of modernity.
+the minefields of modernity.

 compositions exemplify Brazil’s unique contribution to the

 world’s music.
 Never far from jazz, the music’s identity